-- Students may wear alternative professional tops, outerwear, bottoms, or shoes if approved to do so by the affiliated site and if they are in accordance with the site's Professional Appearance policies.
+Students may wear alternative professional tops, outerwear, bottoms, or shoes if approved to do so by the affiliated site and if they are in accordance with the site's Professional Appearance policies.
 In such circumstances, students should minimally dress in business casual attire, which could include casual slacks and skirts, collared shirts, blouses, or sweaters.
-Inappropriate attire includes but is not limited to athleisure/sportswear, cargo shorts, light blue jeans, or tattered clothing. - In all cases, clothing must meet the general expectations for attire and accessories outlined above and must be worn in a way such that students' torso, shoulders, genitals, buttocks, nipples, and undergarments are covered with opaque material.
-Students are expected to exercise good judgment and err on the side of caution when in doubt.
+Inappropriate attire includes but is not limited to athleisure/sportswear, cargo shorts, light blue jeans, or tattered clothing.

 Program specific expectations for students in each of NCC's programs are listed below.
-Required categories of attire and specific required items are identified with an asterisk ().
+Required categories of attire and specific required items are identified with an asterisk (\).

-Program Approved Attire On-Campus Attire BusinessAdministration Approved Identificationi.
-NCC-issued identification badgeApproved Tops BusinessAdministrativeAssistant i.
-NCC-issued black poloii.
-Neutral-colored undershirtApproved Bottoms Criminal Justice i.
-Pants or Dark Colored Jeansii.
-Leggings are not considered pants for the purpose of Criminal JusticeProfessional this policy. iii.
-Skirts (must extend to or below the knee) HealthcareAdministration Approved Shoes Neutral-colored, closed-toed shoes ► IT Technician ii.
-High-heeled shoes are approved but heels must be3.5" or less.
-Legal Assistant Approved Outerweari.
-NCC-branded sweater MedicalAdministrativeAssistant ii.
-NCC-branded blazer Externship Attire Medical Billing and Coding Approved identification is required at all times on externship. ► Paralegal Studies Students may wear their on-campus approved attire when attending their externship course or alternative professional clothing if approved to do so by the affiliated site and in accordance with the expectations for attire at an affiliate's facility outlined above.
+Program Approved Attire Program Approved Attire Business Administration Business Administrative Assistant Criminal Justice Criminal Justice Professional Healthcare Administration Healthcare IT Technician Legal Assistant Medical Administrative Assistant Medical Billing and Coding Paralegal Studies Approved Identification NCC-issued identification badge Approved Tops NCC-issued black polo NCC-issued black polo Neutral-colored undershirt Approved Bottoms Pants or Dark Colored Jeans Leggings are not considered pants for the purpose of this policy.
+Skirts (must extend to or below the knee) Approved Shoes Neutral-colored, closed-toed shoes High-heeled shoes are approved but heels must be 3.5" or less.
+Approved Outerwear NCC-branded blazer Kternship Attire Approved identification is required at all times on externship.
+Students may wear their on-campus approved attire when attending their externship course or alternative professional clothing if approved to do so by the affiliated site and in accordance with the expectations for attire at an affiliate's facility outlined above.
+Dental Assistant Dental Administrative Assistant Massage Therapy Medical Assistant Pharmacy Technician Phlebotomy Technician On-Campus A Approve i.
+NC Approve i.
+NC Approve i.
+NC Approve i.
+NC Approve i.
+NC Approve i.
+NC Approve i.
+NC Externship At Students their ext Medical clothing with the ust wear their on-campus approved attire when attending ship course.

+- entification\

+- sued identification badge\

+ops\

+- sued black scrub top\

+- I-colored undershirt

+- ottoms\

+- sued black scrub pants\ noes\

+- I-colored, closed-toed, low-heel, flat, or athletic shoes\

+- c shoes are required for Massage Therapy students.\ uterwear

+- randed sweater

+- randed lab coat

-Program Approved Attire Dental Assistant Dental Administrative Assistant Massage Therapy Medical Assistant Pharmacy Technician Phlebotomy Technician On-Campus Attire Approved Identification i.
-NCC-issued identification badge Approved Tops i.
-NCC-issued black scrub top ii.
-Neutral-colored undershirt Approved Bottoms i.
-NCC-issued black scrub pants Approved Shoes i.
-Neutral-colored, closed-toed, low-heel, flat, or athletic shoes ii.
-Athletic shoes are required for Massage Therapy students.
-Approved Outerwear i.
-NCC-branded sweater ii.
-NCC-branded lab coat Externship Attire Students must wear their on-campus approved attire when attending their externship course.
-Medical Billing students (only) may wear alternative professional clothing if approved to do so by the affiliated site and in accordance with the expectations for attire at an affiliate's facility outlined above.
+ling students (only) may wear alternative professional pproved to do so by the affiliated site and in accordance ectations for attire at an affiliate's facility outlined above.